I tried the 7 best Shopify live chat apps in 2026

 5. LiveChat

-LiveChat has been around for a long time, and you can tell.
-It's a solid, dependable platform that’s a good fit for bigger businesses with dedicated support teams.
+LiveChat has been around for a long time, and it shows in its polish.
+It's a solid, dependable platform that’s a good fit for established businesses with dedicated support teams.
 It has a great ticketing system, detailed reporting, and lots of options for managing and routing chats to different agents.

 It also connects with over 200 other tools, including a deep integration with Shopify.
-The platform feels polished and professional, but that comes with a higher price tag.
-It's priced per agent, so it can get costly, and features like chatbots are sold as a separate add-on.
+The platform feels professional and capable, offering a reliable choice for teams that need a scalable system.
+It's priced per agent, which allows you to pay based on the size of your human support team.

 A screenshot of the LiveChat agent dashboard, showing the interface used to manage customer conversations, view reporting, and handle tickets.